JibbSmart/JoyShockMapper/README.md

 Using MUST_SKIP mode makes sure that once you start firing, reaching the full pull will **not** make you stop firing to melee.

 The "Responsive" variants of the skip modes enable a different behaviour that can give you a better experience than the original versions in specific circumstances.
-These circumstances typically is when the soft binding is a mode-like binding like ADS or crouch, and there is no hold or simultaneous press binding as well on that soft press.
+A typical example is when the soft binding is a mode-like binding like ADS or crouch, and there is no hold or simultaneous press binding on that soft press.
 The difference is that the soft binding is actived as soon as the trigger crosses the threshold, giving the desired responsive feeling, but gets removed if the full press is reached quickly, thus still allowing you to hip fire for example.
 This will result in a hopefully negligeable scope glitch but grants a snappier ADS activation.

 ### 3. Stick Mouse Inputs
 Each stick has 3 different modes to determine how it affects the mouse: